How Do You Measure Up?

 Most systems include a wireless display panel, which can be placed elsewhere in the home to show real-time energy use.
 Turn various appliances on and off while watching the wireless display to calculate how much each appliance costs to run.

 Without energy monitoring, “You have no earthly idea of what your electricity is costing you until you get a bill, and it’s too late at that point to make a decision that will save you money,” says Dolph Rodenberg, president and CEO of Energy, Inc., the maker of popular device The Energy Detective (TED).
 TED also includes free software that can track and graph historical usage.
 Plus, you can set a budget or parameters for energy use, and the software will text or email you an alert if you go above budget or there is a spike in electricity usage.

 APPLIANCE-LEVEL MONITORING ($500 AND UP)

-For those who value having a lot of data about and control over their homes, appliance-level monitoring is the way to go.
+For those who value having a lot of data about and control over their homes, appliance-level monitoring and concrete form liner is the way to go.
 Much like whole-house monitoring, the devices attach to circuit breaker panels, but they have separate clamps that measure each breaker separately.
 “Most people may not realize, but the biggest energy costs in the home tend to be those that have dedicated circuits,” says Jay Fiske, vice president of business development at Boston-based Powerhouse Dynamics, which sells the eMonitor.